 If the site does load, you can be happy that your device can reach the injector!
 Since you are able to query swarms and contact other clients, you are also likely to be able to retrieve content from the distributed cache.

-By the way, if you push the CENO icon in the address bar, it will open a popup like the one below, showing how many elements from the site were retrieved using each of the different access mechanisms.
-Only Via CENO network (public) should have a non-zero value since the other mechanisms were disabled.
+By the way, if you push the CENO icon in the address bar, it will open a popup like the one below, showing how many elements from the site were retrieved form the different sources.
+Only Via CENO network (public) should have a non-zero value since the other sources were disabled.

 In contrast, if you had used private browsing with default settings, you may have seen a popup like the one below, with non-zero counts in Direct from website or Via CENO network (private).

 Since your first device was able to get some content from an injector, let us test if it is able to share it with another device over the distributed cache.
 The simplest way is to use CENO's device-to-device support to check whether getting and verifying signed content works.

-After completing the test above on the first device, leave CENO running on it (the CENO icon should appear in its notification bar).
-Then get hold of a second device (you can invite a friend over to do the test) and connect it to the same Wi-Fi network.
-Then follow the steps below on that device:
+After successfully completing the test above on the first device, leave CENO running on it (the CENO icon should appear in its notification bar).
+Then get hold of a second device (you can invite a friend over to help test) and connect it to the same Wi-Fi network.
+Next, follow the steps below on the second device:

-- Install CENO if needed, start it and proceed to CENO's home page as above.
+- Install CENO if needed and start it as above.

 - Open the CENO Settings page as above.
-Since we only want to test distributed cache access, uncheck all the boxes for access mechanisms except Shared by other CENO users.
+Since we only want to test distributed cache access, uncheck all the boxes for content sources except Shared by other CENO users.

 - Go back to CENO's home page and visit the same site in the same manner as you did above (i.e. by selecting one of the recommended web sites or entering its URL in the address bar).